To be eligible for enrollment into a paramedic course, you need to meet the following minimum requirements:

 You are only required to submit the following medical documents if you receive official notice of acceptance into the Paramedic Course.
 For a list of low-cost resources, view the Medical Resources document available in the Related Documents section at the bottom of this page.

 Physical: A current basic physical examination (conducted within the 12 months prior to the beginning of the course to which you are admitted), signed by a physician, specifying that you have no participation limitations in the classroom, hospital clinical, or field internship participation portions of the program.
-A copy of a recent physical examination for employment as a firefighter or ambulance attendant indicating there are no limitations on your participation and signed by physician will suffice.
+A copy of a recent physical examination for employment as a firefighter or ambulance attendant indicating there are no limitations on your participation and signed by a physician will suffice.

 Healthcare Provider Evaluation & Clearance for Mask Fit (Respirator) Testing: We encourage you to obtain this clearance at the same time you do your physical.
 You must repeat the evaluation if you have a significant weight change (loss or gain) in the time between the evaluation to the test.
-The mask fit testing materials, supplies and mask are included in the course fees.
+The mask fit testing materials, supplies, and mask are included in the course fees.

 Important Note: The mask fit testing done in class requires men to shave their facial hair, e.g., beard or stubble, if it interferes with the seal of the mask.
 If you choose NOT to shave, you must provide your own optional air-purifying respirator (PAPR) in order to meet this mandatory course requirement.
-The cost for a PAPR unit is not included in the course fee.
+The cost of a PAPR unit is not included in the course fee.
 If you choose not to shave and to get a PAPR unit instead, it will cost you $650 or more.

 Proof of the following immunizations:

 - Hepatitis B vaccine/immunity: A Hepatitis-B vaccine [start of 3 shot series or signed refusal form] Proof of Hepatitis-B vaccine, 3 shot series, positive Hep-B titer, OR signed refusal form.
+If your Hepatitis B vaccine is more than 10 years old, you will be required to get a titer showing proof of your continued immunity.

 - Tuberculosis: A negative TB skin test within three months of the beginning of the course to which you are admitted.
 If you had a positive reaction to a previous skin test, please submit documentation of a negative chest x-ray.